 Wheat, barley, and rye are the most common grain types which contain gluten, however, it can occur in some foods through cross contamination if they are produced in a gluten processes facility.
 This is especially common among some oat brands which are processed and used as ingredients in the same facilities where gluten containing products are manufactured.

-The modern western diet contains a high amount of refined carbohydrates primarily within processed convenience foods.
-By cutting out these foods, or reducing them at least, you will automatically impact your diet in a positive way as these food types are loaded with sugar and highly inflammatory.
-Even if you do not have a gluten sensitivity or allergy you most will benefit from cutting these foods out of diet.
+The modern western diet can contain a high amount of refined carbohydrates primarily within processed convenience foods.
+By cutting out these foods, or reducing them at least, you may impact your diet in a positive way as these food types are loaded with sugar and highly inflammatory.
+Even if you do not have a gluten sensitivity or allergy you most may benefit from cutting these foods out of diet.

 Eliminating Gluten - What Happens

-By removing gluten from your diet, especially those with sensitivity or worse, will reduce the amount of inflammation in the body.
-Inflammation can cause a host of health complications such as mood issues, weight gain, fatigue, and joint discomfort.
+By removing gluten from your diet, especially those with sensitivity or worse, you might reduce the amount of inflammation in the body.
+Inflammation may cause a host of health complications such as mood issues, weight gain, fatigue, and joint discomfort.*

-There are some positive side effects that occur when you eliminate gluten from your diet.
+There might have some positive side effects that occur when you eliminate gluten from your diet.
 The brain fog that you may be experiencing will likely lessen or go away complete.
-There is a significant link between gut health and the nervous system and when inflammation in the gut is reduced brain fog could decrease.
+There might be a link between gut health and the nervous system and when inflammation in the gut is reduced, brain fog may decrease.*

-Removing gluten should result in more energy as inflammation reduces in your body.
-Poor diet is also linked to fatigue and by cutting out gluten you are likely removing high sugar-containing and saturated fat foods.
-This could also lead to weight loss for the same reasons.
+Removing gluten may result in more energy as inflammation might reduce in your body.
+Poor diet can be also linked to fatigue and by cutting out gluten, you are likely removing high sugar-containing and saturated fat foods.
+This might also lead to weight loss for the same reasons.*

 Block carbs intelligently

-If you think you may have a gluten allergy or intolerance it may be worth removing the protein to see if your symptoms go away.
-It takes approximately two weeks without gluten in your diet to adequately have gluten removed from the body and determine if your symptoms are lessening.
+If you think you may have a gluten allergy or intolerance, it may be worth removing the protein to see if your symptoms go away.
+It may take approximately two weeks without gluten in your diet to adequately have gluten removed from the body and determine if your symptoms are lessening.